popzxc/solx_demo/README.md

 Or you can do `export FOUNDRY_PROFILE=solx` to make it used by default within your terminal session.

 Please check which version is used for compilation: `0.8.28` corresponds to native `solc`, while `0.8.29` corresponds to `solx`.
+The main reason to use different versions of compiler is to force foundry to recompile contracts when switching profiles.
+`0.8.29` release of `solc` doesn't seem to have new optimizations, so it shouldn't affect comparisons.
+Feel free to compare with other versions yourself.

 `solx` is still very early in development.
 Here are some guidelines: